The EDGE Language: Extended General Einsums for Graph Algorithms: Case Studies: Graph Algorithms (and Beyond!) in

-\subsection{Single Source Shortest Paths}
+\subsubsection{Single Source Shortest Paths}

-Single source shortest paths (SSSP) takes as input a starting source vertex, then seeks to find the shortest path to all vertices reachable from that source.
-Each vertex has a corresponding value in a \emph{Distances} array, which stores the weight of the path to the vertex.
+Single-source shortest paths (SSSP) operates on weighted graphs.
+It takes as input a starting source vertex, then determines the shortest path to all vertices reachable from that source.
+Each vertex has a corresponding value in a \emph{Distances} array, which stores the accumulated distance of the path to that vertex.
 If a vertex is not reachable, the algorithm sets its distance to infinity.
+Cascade~\ref{cascade:bf} shows the corresponding \edge{} expression for Bellman-Ford.
+Table~\ref{tab:sssp-tensors} in Appendix~\ref{appendix:bf-tensors} summarizes the tensors used throughout this derivation and marks which cascade each one appears in.